Ephesians 4:1. I therefore, a prisoner for the Lord, urge you to walk in a manner worthy of the calling to which you have been called,

 Live in Christ?
 Walk in Christ.

-Christ is our promised land.
-We are seated in him (2:6).
-We are rooted and grounded in his love (3:17).
+Christian, Christ is your promised land.
+You are rooted and grounded in his love (3:17).
 Now, like Abraham, we walk around in Christ’s love so that we may have strength to comprehend with all the saints what is the breadth and length and height and depth, and to know the love of Christ that surpasses knowledge, that you may be filled with all the fullness of God (3:18-19).

 “To live is Christ” is to be blessed with the infinite love of God in Christ, and then to walk in that love.
 To be rooted and grounded in Christ’s love, and to move and live and have our being in Christ’s love.
 There’s no better place to live.